 Bamboo gardening hasn’t really caught on in Europe the way it has in North America, so finding a specialty bamboo nursery isn’t quite as easy.
 But there are a couple of places to look.

 The biggest bamboo nursery in Europe is located in southern Portugal.
-Bambu Parque has an incredible selection of tropical and temperate bamboo, including more than 100 species.
+Bambu Parque has an incredible selection of temperate and sub-tropical bamboo, including more than 200 species.
 Collectors should check out the Kimmei Bamboo Nursery in the Netherlands, with a vast selection of about 300 bamboo species.
+If you’re in the south and want to grow some truly tropical varieties, then you’ll want to head to La Bambuseria in Sevilla, Spain.

 If you just enjoy looking at bamboo and admiring its verdant beauty, most of the bigger botanical gardens have at least a few specimens of bamboo.
 But for Europe’s most incredible bamboo garden, you’ll want to head to the south of France.
 About 30 miles northwest of Nimes, the Bambouseraie has been propagating vegetation and welcoming visitors since 1856.
 Today the spectacular garden includes about 300 varieties of bamboo, making it one of the most diversified bamboo collections on earth.